Germany–Israel relations: Culture, science, and social programs

 The two countries enjoy extensive scientific relations, with cooperation in science between Israeli and German universities and the development of the Minerva Society.
 During the visit by President Katsav, Bundestag President Wolfgang Thierse promoted the establishment of German–Israeli Youth Office – modeled on Germany's joint youth offices with France and Poland – as a tool to educate German and Israeli youth about their respective histories and the sensitivities of their relationship.

 The German-Israel Foundation for Scientific Research and Development (GIF) was established in 1986.

 A number of exchange programs work between young Germans and Israelis.
 About 2,000 Israelis and 4,500 Germans currently participate each year in the exchange program run by Germany's Federal Ministry for the Family, Senior Citizens, Women and Youth.
 The German organization Action Reconciliation (Aktion Sühnezeichen) has played a role in bringing Germans and Israelis together.
 Since 1961, Action Reconciliation has sent about 2,500 volunteers to work in Israeli hospitals and social welfare programs.
 Churches and trade unions have been active in fostering relations.

 Israel places great importance on sister city relationships with German cities.
 Haifa has five sister cities in Germany; Tel Aviv has five and Netanya has two.
 Over 100 Israeli cities and local authorities have ties with Germany.

+In October 2025, German Chancellor Friedrich Merz stated that Germany should boycott the 2026 Eurovision Song Contest if Israel were excluded.